Can You Transfer an IRA CD to Another Bank?

 Because IRAs are intended for retirement savings, the longest term, with the highest rate, tends to be the best choice, so we recommend the 5-year IRA CD.

 Synchrony Bank offers both traditional and Roth IRA CDs, so you can take advantage of either type of account at the bank.
-As a bonus, there’s no monthly fees or other maintenance fees to worry about.
-The only requirement for the account is that you meet the $2,000 minimum deposit.
+As a bonus, there’s no monthly fees or minimum deposit requirements to worry about.

 Ally Bank 5-Year High Yield IRA CD